Childs Hill Food Bank

 Childs Hill Library Open Day and Volunteer Celebration will mark the reopening of the Childs Hill Library, and celebrate its volunteers.
 The aim is for Childs Hill Library to be a welcoming space for everyone in the community.
 The event will also commemorate the impact that coronavirus has had on the community.

-This local project, held at Clitterhouse Farm (photo at top), comprises 22 nature-themed wellbeing sessions, all taking place outdoors with the aim of engaging local people.
-This autumn, Clitterhouse Farm has already hosted beekeeping sessions, apple juicing, socially distanced poetry and the Glasshouse Theatre Company meets in the greenhouse.
+The People and Nature Thrive Together workshops, held by the Clitterhouse Farm Project at Clitterhouse Farm (photo at top), comprise 22 nature-themed wellbeing sessions, all taking place outdoors with the aim of engaging local people.
+This autumn, the Clitterhouse Farm Project has already hosted beekeeping sessions, apple juicing, socially-distanced poetry – and the Glasshouse Theatre Company meets in the greenhouse.

 Apache Kids Club